Carter-75/Macro/README.md

 - The reminder timer runs independently of mouse automation, so it will fire even while the script is replaying patterns or waiting for the next interval
 - For alarm intervals of at least 1 minute, the script announces the remaining minutes each minute (e.g., "9 minute(s) left", then "8 minute(s) left") until the next beep
 - User activity cannot postpone the beep schedule; it will trigger exactly on the cadence you specify
 - On Windows the script first emits a dual-tone `winsound.Beep` (1500 Hz for 0.75s, then 1000 Hz for 0.5s) so the reminder is loud enough to cut through fullscreen audio.
-If the Beep API is unavailable it falls back to OS system alert aliases (`SystemHand`, `SystemExclamation`, etc.) via `winsound.PlaySound`.
+The quieter system alert fallback only triggers if the Beep API fails, so you will not hear both.
 On other platforms it emits an ASCII bell followed by a 1-second pause to mimic the same effect

 ## Pattern File